 Step 2.
 Wait about 15 minutes while the spray works off loose dirt and other contaminants.

 Step 3.
 Knead the filter in a bowl of water to work the dirt out.
-If your filter is dirty, you'll see the water turn cloudy.
+If the air filter is dirty, you'll see the water turn cloudy.
 Wring the filter out when you're done.

 Step 4.
 Wait for the filter to dry completely.

-NOTE: It may take hours for the air filter to dry completely, but do not put the filter back in while it's still wet, as this will create more problems.
+NOTE: It may take hours for the air filter to dry completely, but don't put the filter back in while it's still wet, as this will create more problems.

 Step 5.
 Treat the dry filter with a light coating of foam filter oil spray on both sides, then knead it in.

 Step 1.
 Find the two openings in the air box.
-Check inside the top opening (intake) for any dirt or debris inside and use a rag to remove any that's there.
+Check inside the openings for any dirt or debris inside and use a rag to remove any that's present.

 PRO TIP: We used brake/contact cleaner to tidy up our intake, using a rag to cover the bottom opening.
-If you use brake cleaner, be sure to wear eye protection.
+If you use brake cleaner, wear eye protection.

 Step 2.
 Look underneath the air box for a small plastic reservoir.
-It's about the size of your thumb and catches water that is drained from the air box.
-Use your pliers to squeeze open the clip to remove it, then dump it out, wipe down the inside and put it back.
+It's about the size of your thumb and catches water that's drained from the air box.
+Use pliers to squeeze open the clip, then remove it, dump it out, wipe down the inside and put it back on the machine.

 Step 3.
-Install your new air filter in the same way the old one was placed (the only way, by its shape).
+Install the new air filter in the same way the old one was placed (the only way, by its shape).

 Step 4.
 Inspect the seal around the air box lid for cuts, then replace it and tighten the three Phillips head screws that hold it in place.

 Step 5.
-Replace the plastics on the dirt bike in reverse order from how they were removed, starting with the shroud, and you're done.
+Replace the plastics on the dirt bike and you're done.